nlejeune/TreeTalk/0-Instructions.md

    - Documentation should be written in the document number 1

 2. **High level architecture** [ENABLE=TRUE]
-   - Define target high level architecture in the document number 2
+   - Define target high level architecture in the document number 2 (replace the existing one)

+3. **Visual prototype** [ENABLE=FALSE]
+   - A demo has been build in the Demo folder, the visual of the application is your template for the real application
+   - Take into account only the frontend part, the overall architecture of the demo is not the right one

+4. **Database schema documentation** [ENABLE=FALSE]
+   - Document the database schema in the document number 4